nanoix9/2019Papers/dw/ass2/projectReport.md

 ## INLJ & ETL

 INLJ is suitable for joining stream data with batch data in near real-time.
+The key idea of INLJ of two tables is looping on the first table and looking up on the second table through an index.
+Apparently, index cannot be build on the stream data, so we can only create index on the batch data table and loop on the stream data.
+It is an effective way to avoid exhaustive search on the batch table.

+To implement INLJ in PL/SQL, "cursor" is an important tool.
+A cursor fetches data from the output of a query, and can be traversed by a for loop.
+Cursors can fetch data row by row or in bulk.
+The difference between the two manner is performance.
+Each time when a cursor fetches data, there will be context switching between PL/SQL engine and SQL engine, which incurs overhead decreasing the overall performance.
+Therefore, fetching the data bulk by bulk (e.g. 50 rows at one time) can significantly increase the executing performance.
+To access the data from a cursor we need to declare variables to hold that data.
+We can either declare a variable in type of the whole row or multiple variables each one for a certain field.

+Before insert values into dimension tables, it is necessary to check whether that value already exists in the table or not.
+There are multiple ways to check the existance of one row before insertion.
+In this project a `WHERE NOT EXISTS` clause is used along with `INSERT INTO ...
+SELECT ...` statement to achieve this purpose, but the trick here is the use of a dummy table `dual`.
+The reason is as follows.
+The `INSERT INTO ...
+SELECT` statement will select rows from a table and insert into the target table, but here the data to insert actually comes from PL/SQL variables.
+Therefore, the dummy table `dual` is put in the `FROM` clause, but the columns in `SELECT` clause are actually the variables.
+With this approach we can make use of `INSERT INTO ...
+SELECT` statement to check the existance of a row before inserting it.

 ## DW Query & Analysis